The Temple in Christianity and Islam, Part One: Jesus and the Roman Empire

 In the New Testament and some apocryphal Christian sources, the Temple is portrayed positively prior to Jesus’s adulthood.
 And why would it not be?
 The First Temple had been built by King Solomon at God’s behest.
 The Hebrew scripture describes the structure in surprising detail and tells us that it housed the Ark of the Covenant in its Holy of Holies (see 1 Kings: 6-8:9).
 While Solomon’s Temple was destroyed by the Neo-Babylonian king Nebuchadnezzar II in 587 BC, it would be rebuilt by order of the Persian king Cyrus the Great later in the same century.
 For both this and for ending the Babylonian Captivity, Cyrus, despite being a gentile, is called “Messiah,” or “Christ,” by the Prophet Isaiah (45:1).

-In the Gospel of Luke, Mary and Joseph present the infant Jesus to the Lord in the Temple and offer sacrifices in accordance with Jewish Law (2:22-4).
-Later we read of how, unbeknownst to his parents, the twelve-year-old Jesus stays behind in Jerusalem following the Passover feast in order to listen and speak with the teachers in the Temple.
-When Mary and Joseph eventually discover him there, he asks them, “Why did you seek Me?
+According to the Gospel of Luke, Mary and Joseph presented the infant Jesus to the Lord in the Temple and offered sacrifices in accordance with Jewish Law (2:22-4).
+Later we read of how, unbeknownst to his parents, the twelve-year-old Jesus stayed behind in Jerusalem after the Passover feast in order to listen to and speak with the teachers in the Temple.
+When Mary and Joseph discover him there, he asks, “Why did you seek Me?
 Did you not know that I must be about My Father’s business?”
 (Luke 2:41-52).
-Jesus’s temporary abandonment of his earthly parents and their home back in Nazareth represents a desire to be closer to his true Father, God, and he accomplishes this by spending time in his Father’s home, the Temple.
+Jesus’s temporary abandonment of his earthly parents and their home back in Nazareth symbolizes his desire to be closer to his true Father, God, and he accomplished this by spending time in his Father’s home, the Temple.

 According to the apocryphal Protoevangelium of James, Jesus’s mother, Mary, was dedicated to the Temple at a young age by her parents, Joachim and Anna.
 She is portrayed as having grown up there, and in later traditions is said to have been permitted by the priest Zechariah, father of John the Baptist, to enter into the Holy of Holies.
 The belief that Mary grew up in the Temple seems to be found in the Qurʾan as well.
 While the Muslim scripture does not explicitly refer to the Temple, it does speak of Mary being raised in a mihrab, or sanctuary, under the protection of Zechariah (Q 3:37) (see Part 2).

 While the Temple is presented as a place of great sanctity by the Gospels in connection with Jesus’s early life and in the Protoevangelium, once Christ has come of age, it begins to be portrayed quite differently.
-In one of the fierier events recounted in the Gospels, Jesus drives out the moneychangers, merchants, and livestock from the Temple.
+In one of the fierier events recounted in the Gospels, Jesus drove out the moneychangers, merchants, and livestock from the Temple.
 We read of how he held a makeshift whip of cords as he overthrew their tables and poured out their money, rebuking them for turning his Father’s house into a marketplace (John 2:13-25).
-While this event, usually known as the “Cleansing of the Temple,” is often seen as a condemnation of commerce in the holy site, read in the larger context of the New Testament, it seems that Jesus’s actions are not intended to reform the Temple but to announce God’s permanent rejection of it.
-According to the Gospel of John, when the Jews ask Jesus what right he has to do such things, he says in reference to his own body, “Destroy this temple, and in three days I will raise it up” (2:18-9).
-To paraphrase John Behr’s commentary in John the Theologian and His Paschal Gospel, the Temple in Jerusalem has become nothing more than a marketplace, whereas Jesus’s body is the true Temple of God.
+While this event, usually known as the “Cleansing of the Temple,” is often seen as a condemnation of commerce in the holy site, read in the larger context of the New Testament, it seems that Jesus’s actions were not intended to reform the Temple but to announce God’s permanent rejection of it.
+According to the Gospel of John, when the Jews asked Jesus what right he had to do such things, he said, in reference to his own body, “Destroy this temple, and in three days I will raise it up” (2:18-9).
+To paraphrase John Behr’s commentary in John the Theologian and His Paschal Gospel, the Temple in Jerusalem had become nothing more than a marketplace, whereas Jesus’s body was the true Temple of God.

 Mosaic of Jesus cleansing the Temple in Jerusalem from Monreale Cathedral, Palermo, Sicily, Italy (Image credit: Wikimedia Commons)